Sir William Molesworth, 8th Baronet: Political career

+Later historical scholarship, particularly Hamish Maxwell-Stewart's quantitative work on VDL conduct records, has argued that the report's influence on specific punishment practices such as flogging has been overstated, and that shifts in punishment strategies were already underway in the colonies before the committee met.

 From 1837 to 1841 Molesworth sat for Leeds, and acquired considerable influence in the House of Commons by his speeches and by his tact in presiding over the select committee on penal transportation.
 But his Radicalism made little impression either on the house or on his constituency.
 In 1839 he commenced and carried to completion, at a cost of £6,000, a reprint of the entire miscellaneous and voluminous writings of Thomas Hobbes, which were placed in most of the English university and provincial libraries.
 The publication did him great disservice in public life, his opponents endeavouring to identify him with the freethinking opinions of Hobbes in religion as well as with the philosopher's conclusions in favour of despotic government.
 From 1841 to 1845 he had no seat in parliament, but in 1842 served as High Sheriff of Cornwall.
+He held the living of St Ervan parish, with the right to appoint the rector.

 In 1845 Molesworth was returned for Southwark, and retained that seat until his death.
 On his return to parliament he devoted special attention to the condition of the colonies, and was the ardent champion of their self-government.
 In January 1853, Lord Aberdeen included him as the only Radical in his coalition cabinet as First Commissioner of Works, the chief work by which his name was brought into prominence at this time being the construction of the new Westminster Bridge; he also was the first to open Kew Gardens on Sundays.
 In July 1855, he was made Colonial Secretary, an office he held until his death in October of the same year.